 All designers must be available for rehearsal – if your models are there, you must be there!

-Rehearsal for everyone (undergraduate students, senior designers, single item, and collection categories, graduate students, faculty, and alumni) is the day of the show.
+Rehearsal for everyone (undergraduate students, senior designers, single item, and collection categories, graduate students, faculty, and alumni) is the day before the show.
 Models will have a chance to practice leading up the show with their designer and stylists.

 Every year we invite judges to come to the Runway show to determine who they feel has stood out as “Best of Show.”
 These judges are typically chosen from a variety of local fashion industry establishments such as New Era and Eastman Machine or marketing/entertainment firms such as Kiss 98.5 and Luke Copping Photography, Block Club, among others.
 These judges look at the overall presentation of the garment(s) on the runway – hair, makeup, and shoes, chosen models as well as the garments themselves.
 This award is announced at the end of the evening show.